PIANO DAY 2017

 Help a great nonprofit.
 Since 1978, Portland Piano International has been bringing some of the best pianists to Portland and providing educational opportunities to teachers, students and the general public through master classes, a summer festival, professional development in rural Oregon, commissioning new works for solo piano, etc.

 When: 12pm - 10pm March 29, 2017

 Where: four locations in the Portland Metro area

 - the studio at All Classical Portland, between 12pm and 5pm,

-- the underground Trimet Station at the Oregon Zoo, between 12pm and 5pm,
+- the platform at the Washington Park MAX Station (260 feet underground!), between 12pm and 5pm,

 - The Atrium at City Hall, between 12pm and 5pm, and